Convenient type serialization and deserialization in Rust for binary formats.

 information is needed in order to sync its fields correctly.

-The sync_func
+The sync_expr

 attribute is used on a specific field to define how it should

-use the args from sync_args
+use the values from sync_args

-in order to sync.
+(or elsewhere) in order to sync.

 The sync_with